Did you know there are recession-proof businesses that you can start, even during a recession?

 Both of these are low startup cost businesses- these are just 2 examples, but there are lots of other options in health care.

-4. Accounting Services
+4. Bookkeeping Services

 Accounting skills are always going to be in demand.